rackerlabs/docs-developer-blog/_posts/2018-06-18-introduction-to-apache-cassandra.md

 ### Facts about Cassandra

-The following facts about Cassandra provide so history and details about the
+The following facts about Cassandra provide some history and details about the
 product:

--	Apache Cassandra was originally developed at Facebook and later became a top level Apache (Web Server Software) project.
+-	Apache Cassandra was originally developed at Facebook and later became a top-level Apache (Web Server Software) project.
 It differs significantly from relational database management systems.

 -	It is a column-oriented database.